edumserrano/dotnet-sdk-extensions/docs/dev-notes/workflows/security-considerations.md

 - The main workflow has a `pull_request` trigger which will run the code from the forked repo on a non-priviliged context.
 The test results are uploaded as a workflow artifact.
 - A separate workflow using the `workflow_run` trigger will start once the main workflow completes.
 This workflow runs in the context of the target repository with a priviliged context.
 It will download the test results artifact from the non-priviliged workflow and create a comment on the Pull Request.

+You can use the [actions/upload-artifact@v2](https://github.com/actions/upload-artifact) action to upload artifacts from the non priviliged workflow and the [dawidd6/action-download-artifact@v2](https://github.com/dawidd6/action-download-artifact) to download artifacts on the priviliged workflow context.

 ## Further security reading

 GitHub blog post series on "Keeping your GitHub Actions and workflows secure":